Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ## Customization

 For solution customization, you can refer to the [Technical Deployment Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization) and [Manual Deployment Guide](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Manual%20Deployment%20Guide) to gain an inside view of how the solution is built, the function of each component and access to all the source codes used in the demo solution

+## Stopping and Resuming the Solution

+The easiest way to pause the solution is to stop invoking Main webjob:

+1. Go to your **resource group** created for this solution
+2. Go to the **Function App** associated with this resource
+3. Click on the **Platform features**
+4. Click on the **Advanced tools (Kudu)** link in Development Tools section
+5. In the newly opened browser window, click on **Debug console** and then choose **CMD**
+6. Navigate to **site -> wwwroot -> app_data -> jobs -> triggered -> Main**
+7. (Optional) If you plan to resume running the solution later on, save settings.job by clicking on the first icon from the left in the settings.job line
+7. In settings.job line click on the third icon from the left and delete this file from the webjob.
+8. This will stop generating data which will reduce the consumption of resources in the subscription

+To resume the solution, drg previously saved settings.job file into the directory of the Main webjob.

+To entirely remove the solution

+1. Go to your **resource group** created for this solution
+2. Click **Delete** at the top of the screen.

 ##### Disclaimer